NyshimoriMizuki/audio-study/README.md

-# Audio Study
+# Audio Study - [ Python ]

-This is a study to i learn how get and store audio input with python and rust.
+This is a study to i learn how get and store audio input with python.